hyperledger/fabric/docs/source/gossip.rst

 Anchor peers
 ------------

-Anchor peers are used to facilitate gossip communication between peers from **different** organizations.
-In order for cross-org gossip to work, peers from one org need to know at least one address of a peer from other orgs (from this peer, it can find out about all of the peers in that org).
-This address is the anchor peer, and it's defined in the channel configuration.

-Each organization that has a peer will have at least one of its peers (though it can be more than one) defined in the channel configuration as the anchor peer.
+Anchor peers are used by gossip to make sure peers in different organizations know about each other.

+When a configuration block that contains an update to the anchor peers is committed, peers reach out to the anchor peers and learn from them about all of the peers known to the anchor peer(s).
+Once at least one peer from each organization has contacted an anchor peer, the anchor peer learns about every peer in the channel.
+Since gossip communication is constant, and because peers always ask to be told about the existence of any peer they don't know about, a common view of membership can be established for a channel.

+For example, let's assume we have three organizations---`A`, `B`, `C`--- in the channel and a single anchor peer---`peer0.orgC`--- defined for organization `C`.
+When `peer1.orgA` (from organization `A`) contacts `peer0.orgC`, it will tell it about `peer0.orgA`.
+And when at a later time `peer1.orgB` contacts `peer0.orgC`, the latter would tell the former about `peer0.orgA`.
+From that point forward, organizations `A` and `B` would start exchanging membership information directly without any assistance from `peer0.orgC`.

+As communication across organizations depends on gossip in order to work, there must be at least one anchor peer defined in the channel configuration.
+It is strongly recommended that every organization provides its own set of anchor peers for high availability and redundancy.
 Note that the anchor peer does not need to be the same peer as the leader peer.

 Gossip messaging